peter-mouland/42/README.md

 #### 08 :: Package Oriented Design
 You have learned the language and now you are ready to start building your product.
 Sounds easy but where do you begin?
 Go is not like other languages in the sense that you can’t organize your source code using folders.
 If you do, you are going to have problems.
 This is because each folder in your source tree represents a package.
 A self contained unit of compiled code.
 The better job you do in identifying the unique packages you need to solve the problem, the easier your projects will be to manage, support and grow over time.
 Developer productivity on the project will directly relate to how well you design your packages and their API.
 This has been my experience and this is what I will share with you in this talk.
 My best practices and guidelines to package oriented design.
 *William Kennedy - Arden Labs - Author of Go in Action*

+#### 09 :: Practical Application Security
+Covering topics such as secure application development, XSS, XRSF, Fuzzing and static code analysis.
+*Andrew Millar*

+#### 10 :: Community Matters
+In this talk you will learn why you should get involved with the community and teach others to code.
+*Eggy*

+#### 11 :: Easy setup - it is not ok to ask me to follow a 100 step process to compile your code
+Why it is important to make your project easy to setup, in this talk you will learn some practical advice how you can use docker to create reproducable builds.
+*David Kelly*

+#### 12 :: Load testing - Why bother and how if i actually cared?
+This talk covers why load testing is important how often you should do it and a short tutorial on how to do it and what those charts actually mean.
+*Paul Robbinson*

 #### 23 :: Afterparty
 Drinks in the shaftsbury